 Here's what you need to know about ABS technology.

 What is ABS?

-ABS is a safety feature designed to prevent your car’s wheels from seizing.
-With the car still moving on the same relatively small area of tyre, you’d lose traction.
+Not sure what the meaning of ABS is?
+Anti lock brakes are a safety feature designed to prevent your car’s wheels from seizing.
+With the car still moving on the same relatively small area of tyre, you’d normally lose traction.

 This means the car would skid, regardless of where the wheels are facing.

-What ABS does is prevent the wheels locking-up.
-This ensures you still have some control of the car.
+What ABS does is prevent the wheels locking-up, meaning you still have some control of the car.

 The system itself was initially used back in the 1950s, where it was applied as an anti-skid solution for aircraft.
-It first appeared in cars two decades later thanks to Ford and Chrysler.
+It first appeared in cars 2 decades later thanks to Ford and Chrysler.